 AI is a broad and fluid category of computer science that attempts to solve problems that were previously believed to be only solveable by human intellect.
 The definition of AI evolves as technology advances, and some AI applications are now so commonplace that many people don’t see them as AI.
 This evolution is named the AI effect, according to U.S. Bank Innovation Team Senior Vice President and Artificial Intelligence leader, David Berglund.

 Here are three things to consider:

 Computers can quickly and efficiently process significant amounts of data, meaning they accelerate pattern recognition and enhance decision-making.
-Treasuries of the future could apply data mining and AI-based analytics to data sets that include all types of payments and collections.
-They could then use this analysis to find ways to lower transaction costs and reduce the need for working capital, Chakraborty says.
+Treasuries of the future are applying data mining and AI-based analytics to data sets that include all types of payments and collections.
+They then use this analysis to find ways to lower transaction costs and reduce the need for working capital, Chakraborty says.

-In addition, data mining and AI could combine to identify new metrics to better measure treasury performance.
+In addition, data mining and AI combine to identify new metrics to better measure treasury performance.

 Machine learning, robotic process automation and other technologies are already taking on some tasks in controlled environments, such as accounts receivable reconciliation and web-based chatbots for customer support.
 Within the next few years, these technologies will likely have expanded capabilities and will be in wide use, Chakraborty says.

 “People won’t have to spend time tagging and documenting and putting files away in folders,” Berglund says.
 “Rather, when the time comes, they’ll be able to easily identify what they’re looking for within those long documents.”
 However, many AI applications are still in the proof-of-concept stage, in part because corporate treasuries require specialized solutions.